- Green People100

 Some cosmetics now use nanoparticulate materials to give improved or additional functionality.
 There are concerns that nanoparticles of zinc, titanium and iron oxides might penetrate the protective layers of the skin and cause reactions with UV light that could result in damage to cell DNA.

 Widespread use of nanoparticles in products that are washed off will present a diffuse source of nanoparticles to the environment, for example through the sewage system.
 Whether this presents a risk to the environment will depend on the quantities that are discharged and the toxicity of nanoparticles to organisms, about which almost nothing is known.
+A 2009 study suggested that nanoparticles in personal care products may have adverse affects on the environment.
+More recently, a number of scientific studies have emerged and suggested a direct link between microbeads in cosmetic and personal care products and adverse environmental effects.
+This has led to government bans on the use of microbeads, as pressure mounts for sustainable cosmetics and skincare items.

 Ethical Comparison – Make-Up Rankings Detailed Table